 Location: Prickly Bay, Grenada

 The day began with a hearty breakfast of scrambled eggs and blueberry muffins.
 Followed by a quick oceanography class, the morning activities aboard the Ocean Star seemed very brief in comparison to our passage to Grenada.
-After class we had a full day of free time on land.
-We all parted ours ways in small groups and began adventuring.
-Some people walked around St. George, some visited local beaches (and subsequently covered themselves in mud), or visited the Fort, but everyone found some interesting to do.
-As soon as we arrived in St. George we stepped out into a street full of vendors and local people trying to sell us jewelry and spices.
+After class, we had a full day of free time on land.
+We all parted ways in small groups and began adventuring.
+Some people walked around St. George, some visited local beaches (and subsequently covered themselves in mud) or visited the Fort, but everyone found some interesting to do.
+As soon as we arrived in St. George, we stepped out into a street full of vendors and local people trying to sell us jewelry and spices.
 We were lucky enough to bump into this very cool Rasta named Roger.
-We told him we were interested in finding St. Georges fort to poke around but he gladly took us there himself.
-What at first just seemed like a polite man pointing us in the right direction here and there, slowly turned into an epic adventure around the island that I will never forget.
+We told him we were interested in finding St. Georges’s fort to poke around, but he gladly took us there himself.
+What at first just seemed like a polite man pointing us in the right direction here and there slowly turned into an epic adventure around the island that I will never forget.
 Roger turned out to be an expert on anything and everything Grenada.
-He gave us a proper tour of the fort and then took us to get lunch at a low key place where I experienced roti and passion fruit juice for the first time.
-Feeling rejuvenated and pretty excited that we had such a cool tour guide showing us around, we headed off to our next destination, Annadale water falls.
-Here Roger hooked up us with one of the professional divers, Ricky, who showed uu how to jump off the 45 foot water fall.
+He gave us a proper tour of the fort and then took us to get lunch at a low-key place where I experienced roti and passion fruit juice for the first time.
+Feeling rejuvenated and pretty excited that we had such a cool tour guide showing us around, we headed off to our next destination, Annadale waterfalls.
+Here Roger hooked up us with one of the professional divers, Ricky, who showed us how to jump off the 45-foot waterfall.
 He asked us if we would like to join him on his next dive.
 We couldn’t say no. We all joined back on Ocean Star around 5:30 PM and had an excellent chicken and pasta dinner to finish off the day.
-I never thought the expression Everyday is better than the last. would ever be so true.
-What a satisfying day.
+I never thought the expression every day is better than the last.
+Would ever be so truewhat a satisfying day.